The World Federation of Right-to-Die Societies (WFRtDS)

 The Federation meets every two years to exchange news and views, to elect Directors and Officers of the Federation, and to conduct other business.

 The most recent meeting was held in Cape Town in 2018.
-The next meeting will be in October 2020 in Mexico City.
+The 2020 meeting was postponed due to COVID-19 concerns.

 The WFRtDS wishes to see a world in which all people